acfoltzer/exported-symbol-example/README.rst

   Hello from the callback!

 However, the example as checked in does not do that.
 In ``src/main.rs``, there are two commented-out bits of code, each of which will cause the example to at least run if uncommented.
-The first calls ``library::module_callback()`` directly, which prints an extra message::
+One calls ``library::module_callback()`` directly, which prints an extra message::

   Hello from the callback!
   Hello from the module!
   Hello from the callback!

-The second is a copy-paste of the definition of ``library::module_callback()``, but in the executable's crate.
+Another is a copy-paste of the definition of ``library::module_callback()``, but in the executable's crate.
 It makes the output work as expected.

+Finally if we call ``std::ptr::read_volatile(module_callback as *const extern "C" fn ())`` either in the executable or in ``library::load_and_run()``, the example works.
+This is a relatively low-impact way of preventing the dead code elimination, but it would be nice to not have to do this at all!

-Note however that none of these variants work without the ``--export-dynamic`` linker flag as set in ``.cargo/config``.
+Note also that none of these variants work without the ``--export-dynamic`` linker flag as set in ``.cargo/config``.